-Have you ever wondered what would happen if you stopped sleeping?
-We all know sleep is crucial for our health, but have you thought about the consequences of not getting enough rest?
+Sleep really is critical for our physical and mental health.
+But have you ever wondered what would happen if you stopped sleeping?
+I’m not talking about the occasional night where you can’t drop off until 2 am.
+I mean chronic, long-term lack of sleep.
 Sleep helps our bodies and minds recharge, repair, and grow.
 Without it, we would face many terrifying effects that could seriously harm our lives.

 From the strange to the dangerous, these 15 effects will make you think twice about skipping your nightly sleep.